SXAuroraTSUBASAResearch/ve_dma_sample/README.md

 # VE DMA sample

-This repository include an exmple to show how to use [VE DMA](https://veos-sxarr-nec.github.io/libsysve/group__vedma.html).
+This repository includes an exmple to show how to use [VE DMA](https://veos-sxarr-nec.github.io/libsysve/group__vedma.html).

 ## Usage of VE DMA